G-ctrl600/moviearea-api/README.md

-# moviearea-api
+# employeearea-api

-    provide a movie api for reactjs app
+    provide a employee api for reactjs app

 #### important comments